 PLAR requests must be submitted by the tenth (10th) day of classes each semester.
 Late applications will not be accepted.

-Please note: the PLAR process can take appropriately two months from start to completion, as such, it is advisable to submit requests in advance of classes starting.
+Please note: the PLAR process can take approximately two months from start to completion, as such, it is advisable to submit requests in advance of classes starting.

 You should continue attending class until you receive a successful PLAR outcome.
 In the event the PLAR receives an unsuccessful outcome, this ensures the course requirement will be met.